-- (1) As used herein, the term "grievant" means the individual student, parent/legal guardian, or employee filing a grievance under this policy; the term "days" shall mean days when school is in session except that when a grievance is filed on or after May 16, "days" shall refer to Mondays through Fridays, excepting legal holidays. - (2) At each step of the grievance process, the grievant shall be entitled to identify witnesses and present other relevant information.
-The District will take necessary steps to correct any conduct which was proven to be discriminatory or harassing and the effects caused by the conduct and to prevent recurrence. - (3) The inclusion of time limits in this policy is for the purpose of insuring prompt action.
-However, a specified time limit may be extended by mutual agreement.
+- (1) As used herein, the term "grievant" means the individual student, parent/legal guardian, or employee filing a grievance under this policy and includes both the complainant and the accused; the term "days" shall mean days when school is in session except that when a grievance is filed on or after May 16, "days" shall refer to Mondays through Fridays, excepting legal holidays. - (2) At each step of the grievance process, the grievant shall be entitled to identify witnesses and present other relevant information.
+The District will take necessary steps to correct any conduct which was proven to be discriminatory or harassing and the effects caused by the conduct and to prevent recurrence. - (3) If a formal complaint under Title IX is received, the additional requirements of 34 CFR Section 106.45 shall be followed, are incorporated in this grievance procedure, and are controlling if there is a conflict between the federal regulations and this policy. - (4) The inclusion of time limits in this policy is for the purpose of insuring prompt action.
+However, a specified time limit may be extended by mutual agreement or as determined by the investigating officer in the presence of extenuating circumstances.
 Any grievance or appeal not filed within the time limits set forth in this policy, unless there is a mutually agreed extension of time, shall be deemed denied.